nleloc/mbbpatch-fork/README.md

 - Download necessary tools first with `Download tools` function (otherwise other functions are unlikely to work!)
 - Convert apks to apk first using `Convert apks to apk` function
 - Unpack apk with `Unpack apk` function
-- Check if MBShield present on unpacked APK with `Check MBShield` function (if MBShield present then you may need to extract assets from Android device with `Extract assets [ROOT]`)
-- After extracted assets (if MBShield present), use `Patch App` function and select the patches you want to apply to unpacked app
+- Use `Patch App` function and select the patches you want to apply to unpacked app
 - When done, use `Repack APK` function to recompile patched app
 - Patched app will be `MBCP_Flutter_SelfPatched.apk` on `~/mbbpatch/MBCPApp/mbcpapp_apk/`
 - Install it to your device (requires [MBCP Helper](https://gitlab.com/cuynu/mbcp-helper/-/releases) / [CorePatch](https://github.com/lsposed/corepatch/releases) ) with enabled "Disable digest verify" option.